 - Flip, and cook until golden brown; transfer to a plate.

-- Reduce heat to medium and cook onion and garlic, stirring often, until tender, 5 to 7 minutes.
-Add tomato, and cook, stirring often, for 5 minutes.
+- Reduce heat to medium and cook onion, red bell pepper and garlic, stirring often, until tender, 5 to 7 minutes.
 Stir in wine-saffron mixture, 3/4 teaspoon salt, 1/2 teaspoon pepper, and the bay leaf.

-- Cook until wine is almost completely evaporated, 10 to 15 minutes.
-Add chicken thighs, stock, rice, and olives; bring to a simmer.
+- Cook until wine is almost completely evaporated, 5 to 10 minutes.
+Add chicken thighs, broth and rice; bring to a simmer.